Medial Collateral Ligament Reconstruction

 (MCL Reconstruction) Overview

 Medial collateral ligament (MCL) injuries account for approximately 24 percent of all knee injuries even though they are not as widely discussed as ACL injuries.
 The MCL is located on the internal portion of the knee joint and runs from the femur (thigh bone) to the top of the tibia (shin bone).
 The ligament is responsible for controlling sideways motion of the knee joint, as well as supporting the knee against unusual twisting motions.
 After an MCL injury, the ligament can often heal with conservative non-operative measures in many cases, however, MCL surgery may be recommended by Dr. Mark Getelman if the ligament is severely torn or becomes chronically unstable after an injury.
-Patients living in the Van Nuys, Thousand Oaks and Los Angeles, California communities can depend on Dr. Getelman, knee surgeon, for a successful MCL reconstruction.
+Patients living in the Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California communities can depend on Dr. Getelman, knee surgeon, for a successful MCL reconstruction.

 The MCL can sustain an injury during certain twisting movements, direct contact to the outside of the knee, external rotation or combined force impacts when knee flexion is present, commonly seen during sporting activities.
 An MCL injury causes knee pain, swelling and instability in patients.
 Severe MCL injuries are often associated with injuries to the ACL or PCL and can cause a great deal of instability and alter the biomechanics of the knee joint.